Final Legacy

-Final Legacy is a shoot 'em up video game released on cartridge by Atari Corporation for the Atari 8-bit family in November 1985.
+Final Legacy is a shoot 'em up video game released on cartridge by Atari Corporation for Atari 8-bit computers in November 1985.
 The game takes place in 2051 with the player in control of a highly advanced ship, attempting to fend off an attack by a nuclear-armed doomsday computer.
-The game was developed by Atari, Inc. and completed in 1984 but was not released until late 1985 due to the ongoing turmoil within the company.
-A 3rd party Atari ST port was published in 1988.
+The game was developed by Atari, Inc., and completed in 1984, but was not released until late 1985 due to the ongoing turmoil within the company.
+A third party Atari ST port was published in 1988.

 Plot

 After a nuclear war in 2001 turned much of the planet into the "dead zone", the surviving portions of the world are controlled by the Patriarchs in Antarctica.
 In 2051 they learn that the Warmonger, a war computer, has activated itself and is planning to attack the remaining undamaged cities.
 The player commands the newly launched battleship Legacy with the mission to destroy the Warmonger's mobile ICBM bases hiding in the dead zone.